neverset123/neverset123.github.io/_projects/ElsterBot.md

     <div class="column is-four-fifths">
         <h2>Key Ideas</h2>
         <div class="content has-text-justified">
-<p>The key idea behind the TaxBot is its contextual understanding and capabilities to handle complex tax scenarios and multilingual support.
+<p>The key idea behind the ElsterBot is its contextual understanding and capabilities to handle complex tax scenarios and multilingual support.
 Key usage ideas for this Tax Advisory Chatbot are:</p>

 <p>1.
 Personalized Tax Guidance</p>
 <p>The chatbot can provide tailored tax advice based on individual or business-specific financial situations, taking into account factors such as income, expenses, deductions, and credits to optimize tax outcomes.</p>